perissinotti/ARworkshop/README.md

-# Introduction to Augmented Reality (AR) for Teaching and Learning
+# Introduction to Augmented Reality (AR) for Teaching and Learning  :octocat:

 In this repository you will find all the files that contain the material that was shared in the workshop.
 ![alt text](https://github.com/perissinotti/ARworkshop/blob/master/AR_workshop.jpg)